 possible symptom and procedures followed for the child to be collected, self-isolate and tested before returning to preschool.

 - Parents are asked to clean lunch boxes and water bottles thoroughly before coming to preschool and again once

 - Parents are asked to supply their child’s lunch in containers that the child can independently manage, to minimise

 Infection controls – snacks

 - Snacks will continue to be provided by the preschool.
-They will be prepared and dished out by the staff, rather
+Self-serve snacks will not be

 Infection controls – payments

 - We will not accept cash payments or donations.
 Parents are encouraged to make usual snack donations by on-line

 Infection controls – administering first aid

 - Any necessary first aid will be carried out by the relevant, trained practitioner.
 Staff will